paulojnneto/seletivo-twygo/README.md

-# 🎓 Twygo Courses - Training Platform
+# 🎓 Threewygo Courses - Training Platform

 This is a course platform project focused on backend (Node.js + Express + Prisma) and frontend (Vite + React + Chakra UI) integration, using PostgreSQL as the database and Docker for orchestration.